INSTRUCTIONS TO AUTHORS: “ZEMDIRBYSTE-AGRICULTURE”

 The text of the manuscript and its constituent parts should be arranged as follows: title section, Abstract, Key words, Introduction, Materials and methods, Results and discussion, Conclusion(s), Acknowledgements (optional) and References.

-Title section: should contain informative title of the manuscript (if possible, abbreviations should be avoided), not exceeding 15 words, first name and surname of the authors, the name of institution, its address, corresponding author’s e-mail address.
+Title section should contain informative title of the manuscript (acronyms should be avoided), not exceeding 15 words, first name and surname of the author(s), the name of institution, its address, corresponding author’s e-mail address.

-Key words: maximum 6 words, in alphabetical order, separated by comas.
-If possible, avoid abbreviations.
+Key words: maximum 6 words, separated by comas.
+If possible, acronyms should be avoided.
 Words from the title should not be used.

-Introduction: background and significance of the problem by using the most recent publications should be provided.
-The aim of the study should be clearly stated at the end of introduction.
+Introduction.
+Background and significance of the problem by using the most recent publications should be provided.
+At the end, the aim of the study should be clearly stated.

-Materials and methods: authors should provide a concise description of experimental site, design, materials and analytical methods and statistical procedures used.
-This part should be as clear as possible to enable other scientists to repeat the research presented.
+Materials and methods.
+Authors should provide a concise description of experimental site, design, materials and analytical methods and statistical procedures used.
+This section should be as clear as possible to enable other scientists to repeat the research presented.

-Results: this section can be divided into subsections.
-The numbers from the tables or figures should not be repeated extensively in the text and long explanations of the tables and figures are not acceptable.
+Results section can be divided into subsections.
+The numbers from the tables or figures should not be repeated extensively in the text, and long explanations of the tables and figures are not acceptable.
 The same information given in the table should not be repeated in the figure or vice versa.
 Relevant statistical information should be provided in tables and figures.
 Statistical significance should be clearly indicated where applicable.

-References: the number of references should not exceed 40 (except for review articles).
-The list should include more recent items – peer-reviewed scientific articles, scientific books and monographs and other scientific publications, except for textbooks, manuals or training materials.
-References to abstracts or proceedings are acceptable only in exceptional cases.
+References.
+The number of references should not exceed 40.
+The list should include more recent items: peer-reviewed scientific articles, scientific books and monographs and other scientific publications, except for textbooks, manuals or training materials.
+References to abstracts or proceedings and thesis of doctoral dissertations are acceptable only in exceptional cases.

 All publications cited in the text should be presented in a list of references.
-In the text, references should be cited by author and year of publication, for example: Andruszczak (2017), Karklins, Ruza (2015).
-If reference is made in the text to a publication written by more than two authors the name of the first author should be used followed by “et al.” (Staugaitis et al., 2016).
+In the text, references should be cited by author and year of publication, e.g., Gupta (2018), Faghih and Mokhtary (2021).
+If reference is made in the text to a publication written by more than two authors, the name of the first author should be used followed by “et al.”, e.g., Rodríguez-Blanco et al., 2021.
 References cited together in the text should be arranged chronologically.

 The list of references should be arranged alphabetically by authors’ names, and chronologically per author.
-Publications by the same author(s) in the same year should be listed as 2017 a, 2017 b, etc. All authors of each publication should be included into the reference list.
-Titles of scientific journals, conference proceedings etc. should not be abbreviated.
+Publications by the same author(s) in the same year should be listed as 2021 a, 2021 b, etc. All authors of each publication should be included into the reference list.
+Titles of scientific journals, conference proceedings, etc., should not be abbreviated.
+Where possible, it is desirable that the DOI (digital object identifier) be indicated.

 Priority should be given to references in English.
-In the case of articles in any other language, the original title is to be translated into English and the original language should be indicated in parenthesis (e.g., in Lithuanian, in German, in French, in Spanish, etc.).
+In the case of articles in any other language with an English summary, the English title of the article should be provided and the original language should be indicated in parenthesis (e.g., in Lithuanian, in German, in French, in Spanish, etc.); if there is no title of article and summary in English, the reference should be indicated in the original (Indo-European) language, and it should be stated in parenthesis (e.g., in Russian, in Ukrainian, etc.).

 Examples of references